tencentyun/intlcloud-documents/product/网络/私有网络/访问Internet/NAT网关_intl.md

 3. Click the "Monitor" tab, and then click "View Restricted IP" in the upper right of the gateway traffic control details table.

 ### Binding High Defense Package
-1. Log in to [Tencent Cloud Console](https://console.cloud.tencent.com/), click "Security" -> "Dayu Distributed Defense" in the navigation bar, and select ["BGP High Defense Package"](https://console.cloud.tencent.com/dayu/bgp/list/sp/gz) on the left navigation bar.
+1. Log in to [Tencent Cloud Console](https://console.cloud.tencent.com/), click "Security" -> "Dayu Distributed Defense" in the navigation bar, and select BGP High Defense Package on the left navigation bar.
 2. Select an existing high defense package instance, click "Change Device" and select the EIP on the NAT gateway that needs to be used repeatedly.
 3. Click "OK" to associate the high defense package feature to this NAT gateway.